AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/inferred-filters.md

 >[!NOTE]
 >
 >To ensure inferred field values stay current, we periodically update the database that's used for IP address lookups.
-Database updates can introduce new inferred field values that you may need add to smart list filter definitions.
+Database updates can introduce new inferred field values that you may need to add to smart list filter definitions.
 >
 >Database updates can occur during a [Marketo Engage product release](/help/marketo/release-notes/release-schedule.md){target="_blank"}.
 When an update does occur, the [Marketo Engage release notes](/help/marketo/release-notes/current.md){target="_blank"} will contain an explanation of any changes to inferred field values.